aloisdeniel/aloisdeniel.github.io/_posts/2017-05-11-yoga-layouts.md

 You could also imagine a build task that generate C# code for each node to have fully optimized rendering.

+For a Monogame sample implementation, you can see the [SampleGame.cs](https://github.com/aloisdeniel/Yoga.Xml/blob/master/Sources.Xml/Yoga.Xml.Sample.Monogame.iOS/SampleGame.cs) class.

 For a full and more complete sample, clone the [github repo](https://github.com/aloisdeniel/Yoga.Xml) and watch yourself.